morhall/DevPortal_Customization/README.md

-# Apigee Developer Portal Customization Repository Template
+# Apigee Customization Repository Template

 ##Purpose:
  * Provide a template directory structure for your repository